 - Consists of one gram, or .03215 troy ounces, of .999 fine gold.

-- Bears a face value of ¥10 (Yuan) backed by the Chinese government.
+- Issued a face value of ¥10 (Yuan) by the People’s Bank of China.

 - Features the latest Giant Panda design.